Data protection declaration of Norelem Normelemente GmbH & Co. KG norelem ACADEMY

 (2) The data controller in accordance with Article 4 (7) EU General Data Protection Regulation (GDPR) is

 norelem Normelemente GmbH & Co.
-KG

 71706 Markgröningen, Germany